-45% of annual core curfew violations, yet they are almost entirely confined to the period from June to September.21 As a result, summer nights are significantly noisier than winter ones.
-Night operations are also concentrated spatially, clustering on Runway 29.22 They are therefore likely to have a disproportionately large effect on certain neighborhoods.
+Aside from growth, the data reveals another interesting pattern in night operations: concentration.
+There is a seasonal surge in late night (that is, early morning) operations every summer.
+Operations between 3:00 a.m. and 6:00 a.m. form a steady 45% of the annual operations disregarding the core curfew, yet they are almost entirely confined to the period from June to September.
+As a result, summer nights are significantly noisier than winter ones.
+Night operations are also concentrated spatially, clustering on Runway 29.
+They are therefore likely to have a disproportionately large effect on certain neighborhoods.
 As a result, the perceived noise may be more intense than annualized night operation rates would suggest.